Digital signature

 Qualified electronic signature

 The qualified digital or electronic signature is equivalent to the handwritten or wet signature.
 It therefore has the same legal value.
 The qualified electronic signature is created with a qualified personal PKI certificate.
-This digital signature is required for documents with major legal consequences, such as notarial deeds, mortgage deeds, insurance policies and in some cases for employment contracts.
+This signature is required for documents with significant legal consequences, such as notarial deeds, mortgage deeds, insurance policies and in some cases employment contracts.
 More about the qualified electronic signature.

 Reliability of electronic signature

-The legal validity says a lot about the reliability of electronic signatures.
-The advanced electronic signature and the qualified electronic signature can be considered as reliable.
-With both types of digital signatures you can assume that the signer is the one who should sign (identity).
-And that the signed documents after signing can no longer be changed (integrity).
-For the ordinary digital signature (for example, a mouse signature or a scanned image), this unfortunately does not apply.
-It can therefore not be considered reliable.
+Legal validity says a lot about the reliability of electronic signatures.
+The advanced electronic signature and the qualified electronic signature can be considered reliable.
+With both types, you can assume that the signer is the one to sign (identity).
+And that the signed documents cannot be changed after signing (integrity).
+For the ordinary signature (for example, a mouse signature or a scanned image) this unfortunately does not apply.
+Therefore, it cannot be considered reliable.

 European use of digital signature